qwegle/octamy-certifications/replit.md

 - ✅ URLs now generate as `/course/business-strategy-fundamentals?ref=CODE` instead of `/course/36?ref=CODE`
 - ✅ Referral tracking and shareable items endpoints functioning properly

+### 2025-01-02: AI Interview Retake Functionality Implementation
+- ✅ Added retake button for completed AI interviews in interview history
+- ✅ Modified backend logic to allow retakes for completed interviews (only blocks uncompleted paid interviews)
+- ✅ Updated interview initiation to check for non-completed interviews instead of all paid interviews
+- ✅ Enhanced UI with proper button styling and loading states for retake functionality
+- ✅ Users can now retake any completed interview for ₹99 by clicking "Retake" button
+- ✅ Payment flow works correctly for retakes, generating new transaction IDs and interview records

 ### 2025-01-23: Premium UI Redesign for Recruiter Portal
 - Redesigned authentication page with split-screen layout (left: branding/quotes, right: forms)
 - Implemented black and white premium startup branding throughout